- BLEACH London Peach Review

-I Dyed My Hair Blorange: Here’s My Review
+I Dyed My Hair Awkward Peach: Here’s My Review

 Much to my mother's dismay, I’ve always been the kind of girl who loves to experiment with different hair colours.
-I’ve been blonde, almost black (BIG mistake), pink (see below), almost white, ginger, deep red and back to blonde and it’s never long before I get bored and want to switch it up again.
-If you’re reading this, mam, I’m sorry but out of boredom – and after writing about all of the best pastel hair dyes for spring – I decided to give BLEACH London’s Blorange a go.
+I’ve been blonde, almost black (BIG mistake), pink, almost white, ginger, deep red and back to blonde and it’s never long before I get bored and want to switch it up again.
+If you’re reading this, mam, I’m sorry but out of boredom – and after writing about all of the best pastel hair dyes for spring – I decided to give BLEACH London’s Awkward Peach a go.

 And how excited I was.

-When I went rose, I had to fully bleach my hair to achieve the best candyfloss colour possible.
+When I went pink, I had to fully bleach my hair to achieve the best candyfloss colour possible.
 And when I say fully bleach, I mean five rounds of bleaching – yikes (times five).
-But as you can see from the pictures, it worked pretty damn well.
+But it worked pretty damn well.

-I was so in love with this colour but maintaining such a light shade when your roots are naturally quite dark is a full time job, trust me.
+I was so in love with the colour but maintaining such a light shade when your roots are naturally quite dark is a full time job, trust me.

 Much to my surprise, one tub was more than enough for my hair, which is both long and thick.
 I didn't cover my roots, though, as they are much darker and I knew the dye wouldn't take.
 If your hair is longer than mine and you are wanting to cover your roots, purchase two bottles just to be on the safe side.
 And if you don’t use it all, it’ll always come in handy for touch ups.